QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Definitions.md

 ### 1.1.1 Weather data

 One of the services in this SLA speaks about weather measurements.
-As there are some important measurements that are part of the service we define them here.
+As there are some important measurements that are part of the service as defined here.

 >- __Wind speed:__ Wind speed is the measure motion of the air with respect to the surface of the earth covering a unit distance over a unit time.
 >- __Rainfall:__ The amount of rain that falls in a particular area.